Applying to Veterinary and Physician Assistant Schools

 - If you choose to have the Pre-Medical Advisory Committee prepare your letters of evaluation and recommendation, you will be required to have an interview with members of the committee.
-The interviews will take approximately 20–30 minutes and will be held March 4, 2020–April 30, 2020.
+The interviews will take approximately 20–30 minutes and will be held sometime in April.

 - Plan to take the GRE exam.
 Although September is the last month to take the GRE, it is better to do it much sooner.

-- The Veterinary Medical College Application Service (VMCAS) opens on May 9, 2020.
+- The Veterinary Medical College Application Service (VMCAS) opens on early May.

 - Send a final transcript to the VMCAS after your spring grades are posted.